He rises up before you every day

 One more dead bureaucrat was no one’s loss.

-Of course, they’d come—the Black Hawks, Kevlar suits,
+Hell, let them come—the Black Hawks, Kevlar suits,

 The G-men, smoke-bombs, hand grenades, the lot.

-But he was armed and ready.
+For he was armed and ready.
 Thugs in boots

 Could kick his door down, but they’d all be shot.